MakeSchool/vision/README.md

 A few examples of systemic principles at Make School:

-EIBR: Offering downside protection for student debt in form of Extended Income Based Repayment directly ties Make School’s financial incentives to student success.
+- **EIBR**: Offering downside protection for student debt in form of Extended Income Based Repayment directly ties Make School’s financial incentives to student success.
 Our institutional focus is forced on outcomes rather than inputs as better outcomes will lead to less money spent on EIBR.
   This incentive also drives us to hold a tight feedback loop with industry and ensure our education stays relevant to the needs of the 21st-century economy.

-Student Satisfaction: One of our key organizational metrics - which we use to define success of our leadership - is a measure of student satisfaction.
+- **Student Satisfaction**: One of our key organizational metrics - which we use to define success of our leadership - is a measure of student satisfaction.
 Expecting leadership to report on this metric monthly ensures we collect monthly student feedback, swiftly address student concerns, and frequently iterate on our courses.

-Compensation Equation: We define faculty and staff salaries based on a consistent salary equation based on skill and effectiveness.
+- **Compensation Equation**: We define faculty and staff salaries based on a consistent salary equation based on skill and effectiveness.
 The equation limits negotiations, ensures fair compensation across the organization, reduces competitiveness, and increases trust and transparency.
 It protects our values of equity and diversity as we give managers systemic way to avoid implicit bias and ensure equal pay across demographics.

 We believe thoughtful design of the systems that power our institution is key to building a values-driven organization and ensuring quality at scale.
 In designing these systems, we must build